mjosaarinen/lwaes_isa/README.md

 *   AES code density is 16 instructions per round (+ round key fetch), despite only requiring a single S-box in hardware.
-The initial [RISC-V Crypto proposal](https://github.com/scarv/riscv-crypto) (Section 4.4, "Lightweight AES Acceleration") contains instruction for 4 parallel S-Box lookups.
+The initial [RISC-V Crypto proposal](https://github.com/scarv/riscv-crypto) (Section 4.4, "Lightweight AES Acceleration") contains an instruction for four parallel S-Box lookups.
 Without additional helper instructions, this will result in a slower round function.
-Furthermore, the circuit size is dominated by the S-Box, so hardware the size of this proposal is lower.
+Furthermore, the circuit size is dominated by the S-Box, so the hardware size of this proposal is lower.
 *   In addition to being 500+% faster than plain software implementation (depending on table lookup speed), the most important feature of this implementation is that it is constant time and resistant to